 The design of the Landscape Forms lighting and site furnishings selected reinforces the organic, sculptural characteristics of Howard Park’s buildings, hardscape, and greenscape.

-The design team selected FGP area lights and Torres area, wall-mounted, and catenary lights for their contemporary aesthetic, which Clark describes as “timeless and interesting.”
+The design team selected FGP area lights and Torres area, and wall-mounted lights for their contemporary aesthetic, which Clark describes as “timeless and interesting.”
 The FGP area lights are located along the perimeter of the park, pathways, and ice trail.
 The Torres lighting creates an intimate, pedestrian-scale ambiance setting in the plaza area.
 Staggered and back-to-back Torres fixtures on single poles allowed the designers to use fewer poles, decluttering the landscape.
 And the family of Torres fixtures gave Clark the ability to aesthetically link elements from taller area lights with single and double fixtures around the ice pond to the smaller scale wall-mounted fixtures on the community center and other buildings.

 “Torres lights contribute to the sculptural aspect of the park,” says Clark.
 “They reinforce the other amenities and the organic shapes.”
-Lamie agrees, noting that the Torres lighting “blends beautifully with the more formal design of the plaza.”
-A Torres catenary prominently lights the bridge and tunnel entrance to the playground.
-“Lights are an important element to any site, even in the daytime,” says Clark.
+Lamie agrees, noting that the Torres lighting “blends beautifully with the more formal design of the plaza.”“Lights are an important element to any site, even in the daytime,” says Clark.
 “They link things together.
 They create a visual experience at night, but they also unify shapes and define pathways.”

 Safety is essential to lighting a public park, and the park’s light levels and lighting design offer visitors the visibility and comfort they need while meeting the city and project’s environmental goals.
 “Our city standards stipulate warm 3000K color for all lighting,” says Perri, “and the products we selected honor Dark Sky philosophy.”